Table of Contents

 A Unique Identifier

 An invoice number must be assigned to every invoice you issue.
 This is a reference number that helps establish a paper trail for a company’s accounting records.
 Invoice numbers should be assigned in sequential order, so that every number on a new invoice is higher than the last.
-Some companies also associate the invoice number to the corresponding purchase order.
+Some companies also associate the invoice number with the corresponding purchase order.

 The invoice date indicates the date and time a vendor creates and sends the invoice.
 This is also when the transaction is officially recorded in the books.